cognusion/AllHandsOnDeck/README.md

 Misc
 ----

 Some things are clunky on the CLI, or shouldn't be passed that way, or we're simply lazy and want to make sure that whenever we run anything, that thing is set the way we want.
 That's what a _Misc_ is for.
+Miscs override CLI params if set.

 ```json
 {